bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/applications.rst

 If you want to deploy a project, click on the :guilabel:`Deployment` button and select your :file:`.iar` or :file:`.zip` file.
 Note that you can set additional deployment options here; see chapter :ref:`deployment-options` for more information.
-To be able to use this feature the :ref:`deployment-rest-api` feature needs to be enabled in the (:ref:`security-engine-optional-features`).

 .. note::
     For CI/CD pipeline deployments refer to the :ref:`deployment-deploying`